 Spend the rest of the afternoon back in Kuala Lumpur and in its busiest area, Bukit Bintang.
 Even if you have been to other shopping districts in Southeast Asia such as Bangkok’s Sukhumvit or Singapore’s Orchard Road; Bukit Bintang is still worth a look for its myriad high street brands and elements of Middle Eastern culture.
 Malls to check out include Lot 10, Sungei Wang and Pavilion.
 Kuala Lumpur is also a popular destination for people from Arab countries and you’ll find a distinct Islamic flavor in many of the establishments here.

-For an atmospheric dinner experience, eat at one of the food stalls in Jalan Alor and sample of KL’s hawker culture.
+For an atmospheric dinner experience, eat at one of the food stalls in Jalan Alor and sample KL’s hawker culture.
 Things to try here include char kway teow, bak kut teh and fried oysters.
 The area is heavily frequented by tourists but you can still get yourself some pretty delicious local fare.
-If you are looking for a good and decent massage place nearby, you can check out Chaang Thai Massage to soothe those tired muscles.
+If you are looking for a good and decent massage place nearby, you can check out Chaang Thai Massage (daily 10AM to midnight) to soothe those tired muscles.
 The therapists come from Thailand.